nburwell/jira-glue/README.md

   # password must be stored in keychain.
 Create an entry matching the app_name
 ```

- An example JIRA Base URL would look like: https://your-company.atlassian.net
+ * An example JIRA Base URL would look like: https://your-company.atlassian.net
+ * If you typically log in via Google to JIRA, you will need to create a password for your username in JIRA (Go to Profile)

 ##### Create an entry in the **Keychain Access** app
  * Keychain Item Name: 'jira-glue' (must mach app[name] in config.yml)